-Tax Planning 5 Popular Tax Myths, Busted Read the Article Open Share Drawer Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to print (Opens in new window) Written by Ginita Wall Published Jan 24, 2017 - [Updated Jul 22, 2019] 2 min read Hoo boy, I’ve heard it all!
-People come up with the craziest theories about taxes, but much of what they think is not true.
-It’s what you think you know that really isn’t true that can hurt you, so I’d like to clear up a few tax myths to improve your filing experience this year!
+Tax Planning 5 Popular Tax Myths, Busted Read the Article Open Share Drawer Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on Pinterest (Opens in new window)Click to print (Opens in new window) Written by Ginita Wall Published Jun 17, 2024 2 min read Reviewed by Jotika Teli, CPA Lena Hanna, CPA People come up with the craziest theories about taxes, but some of the rumors you may hear just aren’t true.
+By clearing up these myths and providing you with accurate information, you may have a more efficient tax season.
+Let’s answer a few tax myths to improve your filing experience this year.
 Myth #1.
 If you apply for an extension to file your taxes, you’re more likely to be audited.
 Studies have never found any correlation between extending the deadline for filing and getting audited.
-There’s another myth that says if you file early you are more likely to be audited.
+Another myth says that if you file early, you are more likely to be audited.
 That’s not true either.
 Less than 1% of taxpayers are audited.
 Myth #2.
 Don’t file your tax return until you have the money to pay the tax due.
-April 18th is the tax deadline to file your taxes whether or not you have the money.
+April 15th is the tax deadline to file your taxes, whether or not you have the money.
 File on time, and then work out an installment payment plan with the IRS.
 You may also receive a tax refund after TurboTax gives you the tax deductions and credits you’re eligible for.
-Last tax season about 75% of taxpayers received a tax refund close to $2,800.
+Last tax season, the average tax refund was approximately $3,100.
 Myth #3.
 If your parents live in a nursing home, they can’t be your dependents.
 It is true that dependents who are not relatives need to live with you, but that rule doesn’t apply to your parents.
 If you support your parents or another relative, you can claim them as your dependents no matter where they live.
 Myth #4.
 You can write off your dog.
-We all know our fur babies can get expensive, but unless your pet related expenses are directly related to protecting your business as in the case of a guard dog or if you need a dog for medical reasons such as a seeing eye dog, you cannot write off expenses related to your pet’s care.
+We all know our fur babies can get expensive, but unless your pet-related expenses are directly related to protecting your business, as in the case of a guard dog, or if you need a dog for medical reasons, such as a seeing eye dog, you cannot write off expenses related to your pet’s care.
 Myth #5.
 Money you inherit is taxable to you.
-I hear this one a lot.
-Here’s the scoop: in almost every state, if there is a tax to be paid, it is paid by the estate of the person who died, and not by you.
-The six states that impose an inheritance tax include Iowa, Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
+In almost every state, if there is a tax to be paid, it is paid by the estate of the person who died and not by you.
+The six states that impose an inheritance tax include Iowa (which is in the process of being phased out), Kentucky, Maryland, Nebraska, New Jersey, and Pennsylvania.
 But even if you live in one of those states, unless you inherit millions from a person to whom you have no close family ties, you probably are off the hook for inheritance tax.
 And by the way, you don’t pay tax on gifts you receive either.
-Don’t worry about tax myths you hear this tax season.
-TurboTax helps you easily and accurately file your taxes.
-Previous Post How Cutting Your Monthly Subscriptions Can Help You Save Next Post Meet a TurboTax SmartLook™ Expert!
-Written by Ginita Wall More from Ginita Wall 2 responses to “5 Popular Tax Myths, Busted” When i use turbo tax i must pay 19.99 to file my pa, state tax return.
+No matter what moves you made last year, TurboTax will make them count on your taxes.
+Whether you want to do your taxes yourself or have a TurboTax expert file for you, we’ll make sure you get every dollar you deserve and your biggest possible refund – guaranteed.
+Get started now Previous Post 10 Commonly Overlooked Tax Deductions and Credits Next Post 6 Tips to Help You Plan for Next Tax Season… Written by Ginita Wall More from Ginita Wall 2 responses to “5 Popular Tax Myths, Busted” When i use turbo tax i must pay 19.99 to file my pa, state tax return.
 Why does turbo tax say that there is no fee to file both federal and state returns.
 Reply Hi William, If you can file a Form 1040EZ or 1040A then you should be eligible for the offer if you file by 11:59.
-Thank you, Lisa Greene-Lewis Reply Leave a ReplyCancel reply Browse Related Articles Tax Planning Should You Worry About Being Audited This Tax Season?
-Tax Planning 4 Myths About IRS Audits Tax Deductions and Credits Myth Busted!
-8 Common Tax Misconceptions Debunked Tax Tips 10 Popular Tax Myths Busted by Actress Jenny Lorenzo Health Care Demystifying the Affordable Care Act Tax News 7 Common Tax Problems (With Solutions) Self-Employed 1099-K Form Reporting Threshold Delay Announced Taxes 101 11 Most Popular Reasons for Filing Late or Not Filing a… Tax News IRS Announced Federal Tax Filing and Payment Deadline E… Tax Planning What You Need to Know About Filing an Extension
+Thank you, Lisa Greene-Lewis Reply Leave a ReplyCancel reply Browse Related Articles Tax Deductions and Credits Myth Busted!
+8 Common Tax Misconceptions Debunked Tax Planning Should You Worry About Being Audited This Tax Season?
+Tax Planning 4 Myths About IRS Audits Tax Tips 10 Popular Tax Myths Busted by Actress Jenny Lorenzo Tax Tips How to File an Extension: A Step-By-Step Guide Tax Planning What You Need to Know About Filing an Extension Life Tax Audits Explained (Not As Scary As You Think) Tax Planning Six Tips to Beat the October 15th Extended Tax Deadline Tax Planning Tax Extensions: Extension to File, Not Pay Tax Planning 10 Things You Need to Know About Filing a Tax Extension

 When i use turbo tax i must pay 19.99 to file my pa, state tax return.
 Why does turbo tax say that there is no fee to file both federal and state returns.
 Reply